SchmidtDSE/afscgap/README.md

  - [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) under the [Expat License](https://github.com/PyCQA/pycodestyle/blob/main/LICENSE) from Johann C. Rocholl, Florent Xicluna, and Ian Lee.
  - [pyflakes](https://github.com/PyCQA/pyflakes) under the [MIT License](https://github.com/PyCQA/pyflakes/blob/main/LICENSE) from Divmod, Florent Xicluna, and other contributors.

 Thank you to all of these projects for their contribution.
 Finally, note that the website uses assets from [The Noun Project](thenounproject.com/) under the NounPro plan.
-If used outside of https://pyafscgap.org, they may be subject to a different license.
-These are also available under the following:
+If used outside of https://pyafscgap.org, they may be subject to a [different license](https://thenounproject.com/pricing/#icons).

- -
- -

 <br>
 <br>